 The original parent company Trojan Recordings Ltd. and the Trojan back catalogue was sold to Allied Records Ltd. in the 1970s and Allied continued to release records as Trojan Records.

 The full Trojan Records catalogue was acquired by Sanctuary Records Group Ltd. in 2001.
 In 2007, Sanctuary was bought by the Universal Music Group who sold it to BMG in 2013.
-Since 2014, the Trojan records are released in Europe by BMG with Pias.
+Since 2014, the Trojan records have been distributed throughout in Europe by BMG with Pias.